cwcyau/hdruk-rl/README.md

 Following your reading:

 1. Create and implement a simple simulation of a Markov decision process.
 Use this simulator to produce synthetic datasets for later use.
-2. Implement a statistical inference algorithm for a multi-state regression model.
+2. [Optional] Implement a statistical inference algorithm for a multi-state regression model.
 You may test this using the synthetic data in Step 1.

-### Q-learning
+### Basic RL algorithms

+There are a range of classic RL approaches and it can be challenging to categorise the different variants.
+A useful differentiator is those techniques that yield *deterministic* or *stochastic* policies which lead to value-based or policy gradient techniques.

-Q-learning is one of the most common RL approaches to solve MDP problems.
+Q-learning is one of the most common RL approaches to solve MDP problems which leads to deterministic policies.
 After reading, conduct the following:

 1. Implement a Q-learning algorithm to estimate the optimal policy.
 2. Apply to the synthetic dataset you produced previously.
 Did you recover the policy you used?

-### Deep reinforcement learning
+In order to understand Q-learning, you will need to focus on the concepts of exploration and exploitation.

+Policy gradient approaches give rise to stochastic policies (distributions over actions).
+These are naturally quite attractive but have some difficulties which have led to the development of so-called *actor-critic* methods.

+1. Implement a policy gradient algorithm to estimate an optimal stochastic policy.
+2. Apply to the synthetic dataset you produced previously.
+Did you recover the policy you used?
+3. Can you extend the technique to use an actor-critic approach?

+### Going beyond

+Once you have developed a strong understanding of these fundamental RL concepts, we will turn our attention to reformulating the multimorbidity problem in a form which is amenable to RL.
+However, there is no pressure for you to reach this stage during this project, the most vital thing is that you acquire a deep understanding of the theoretical concepts and the detailed implementation knowledge to code these methods up.

 ## Milestones